-"Consultant", "Director", "Disinterested Shareholder Approval", "Eligible Charitable Organization", "Employee", "Investor Relations Activities", "Management Company Employee", "Market Price", "Material Information", "Person" and "Securities Laws" all have the same definition as in the policies of the TSX Venture Exchange.
+"Consultant", "Director", "Eligible Charitable Organization", "Employee", "Insider", "Investor Relations Service Provider", "Management Company Employee", "Market Price", "Material Information", "Officer", "Person", "Securities Laws" and "Security Based Compensation Plan" all have the same definition as in the policies of the TSX Venture Exchange.

-Management recommends, and the persons named in the enclosed Proxy intend to vote in favour of, the re-approval of the Stock Option Plan.
+Management recommends, and the persons named in the enclosed Proxy intend to vote in favour of, the approval of the Amended Stock Option Plan.